xiaolai/regular-investing-in-box/docs/en/README.md

 Furthermore, these three investments have reached the "undeniable" stage.
 Of course they haven't been accepted by everyone, but no one can deny their value.
 This is the best time for regular investors to enter the market.

-The figure below shows the price change of BOX, BTC, EOS, XIN, and the profit change of investing BOX regularly (daily):
+The figure below shows the price fluctuations of BOX, BTC, EOS, and XIN, and the profit fluctuations of investing in BOX regularly (daily):

 <img src="https://raw.githubusercontent.com/xiaolai/regular-investing-in-box/master/data/box-historical-price-change.png" style="border-radius: 5px; border: 5px solid #ddd; max-width: 100%;"/>